Test all instructions yourself

 Putting together an app from scratch that leverages all the recommendation API calls requires more effort, for sure.
-But to get the initial foundation going, it’s the step I needed to take to ferret out all the potential issues users would face.
+But to write better documentation, it’s the step I needed to take to ferret out all the potential issues users would face.

 Overall, make sure to test the code you’re documenting in as real of a situation as you can.
 You’ll be surprised what you discover.
 Reporting back the issues to your team will make your product stronger and increase your value to the team.

 Instead, when I can walk through the instructions myself, and confirm whether they work or not, adjusting them with more clarity or detail as needed, that’s when things become interesting.
 (And actually, the more I learn about the knowledge domain itself — the technology, product landscape, business and industry, etc — the appeal of technical writing increases dramatically.)

 In contrast, if you just stick to technical editing, formatting, publishing, and curating, these activities will likely not fulfill you in your technical writing career (even though these activities are still worthwhile).
-Only when you get your synapses firing in the knowledge domain you’re writing in as well as your hands dirty testing and trying out all the steps and processes does the work of technical writing come alive.
+Only when you get your synapses firing in the knowledge domain you’re writing in as well as get your hands dirty testing and trying out all the steps and processes does the work of technical writing come alive.

 Note that it takes time to try out the instructions yourself and with users.
 It probably doubles or triples the documentation time.
 Writing thorough, accurate instructions that address users with different setups, computers, and goals is tedious.
 You don’t always have this time before release.

-But don’t assume that once your product is released, your doc is done.
-You can always go back over your existing docs and improve them.
-Consider the first release a kind of “Day 1” for your docs.
+But don’t assume that once your product is released, all documentation is done.
+You can always go back over your existing, already-published documentation and improve it.
+Consider the first release a kind of “Day 1” for your documentation.
 It’s the first iteration.
-Your docs will get better with each iteration.
+Your documentation will get better with each iteration.
 If you couldn’t get your test system up and running before the first release, that’s okay.
-Build it for the upcoming release.
+Build the test system for the upcoming release.